 Medicare’s coverage is even more limited if you do not require a nursing home stay but require long-term care services either at home or in an assisted living facility.
 If you are living at home, Medicare will cover some health care expenses, but eligibility requirements are strict, and typically it will only cover 4-10 hours of help per week.
 Medicare does not cover non-medical care services such as assisted living or non-medical home care.

 Medicaid Services and Types of Care

 Nursing Home Care Services: All states are required to cover nursing home care services for Medicaid recipients.
 Medicaid coverage for Long-Term Care will pay all nursing home costs (usually minus a monthly co-pay), which includes room, board, and all nursing and medical assistance care costs (also known as “skilled care” services).
 It is important to understand how Medicaid services work, as the average nursing home cost for a private room in the United States in 2017 was $8,121.
-The Center for Medicare & Medicaid Services also outlines the personal care services (or “custodial services”) which are non-skilled services such as bathing, dressing, eating, getting in and out of bed, moving around, and using the bathroom.
+The Center for Medicare & Medicaid Services also outlines personal care services (or “custodial services”), which are non-skilled services such as bathing, dressing, eating, getting in and out of bed, moving around, and using the bathroom.
 This is one of the main differences between Medicare and Medicaid, as Medicare does not cover the cost of personal care services except in specific circumstances (outlined above), but is designed for health care services.
-An individual must find out if the nursing home accepts Medicaid Long Term Care payments, as not every nursing facility does.
+An individual must determine if the nursing home accepts Medicaid Long Term Care payments, as not every nursing facility does.